Law, Justice & Culture Early Assurance Program

 Outstanding high school seniors are invited to apply for Ohio University’s Early Assurance Program for the Master of Arts in Law, Justice & Culture.

-Early Assurance Program students apply for admission to the M.A. in Law, Justice & Culture program while they are still in high school, and a slot in the master’s program is reserved for them as long as they maintain program requirements during their undergraduate time at OHIO.
+Early Assurance Program students apply for admission to the M.A. in Law, Justice & Culture program while they are still in high school, and a seat in the master’s program is reserved for them as long as they maintain program requirements during their undergraduate time at OHIO.

 Students accepted into the Early Assurance Program will be able to start taking graduate courses while completing their bachelor’s degree.
 Depending on their incoming credits, students can complete both their undergraduate bachelor and graduate M.A. degrees in four or five years.